This post may contain affiliate links. For more information, read my disclosure policy.

 Bowl of cherries in a cherry decorated bowl

-• Cherries: If you use fresh cherries you will need to pit them.
-The easiest way to pit a cherry is with a cherry pitter.
+• Cherries: Pitting cherries can be a chore but the easiest way to pit a cherry is with a cherry pitter.
 You will also need to remove the stems.
-You can also use frozen cherries!
 Don’t have a cherry pitter?
 Learn how to pit a cherry with a straw.

 • Water: When you cook the cherries, you will need to add some water.
-Cooking the cherries in water helps break them down and release the juices.
+Cooking the cherries in water helps break them down and release the cherry juices.

 • Sugar: You will need some granulated sugar to sweeten the pie filling.